Ride Norway’s most beautiful bike route from the mountains to the fjords

 - Duration: 6-7 hours

-Rallarvegen brings you from the rocky and bare mountains in Finse, to lush landscapes at sea level of Flåm in just under 6 hours.
+The Rallarvegen bike route brings you from the rocky and bare mountains in Finse, to the lush landscapes by the fjord in Flåm in just under 6 hours.
 This route is not only a spectacular bike ride but also a journey through history.
-The trail starting point is actually at Haugastøl, but the most popular route is from Finse to Flåm.
+The Rallarvegen starting point is technically in Haugastøl, but the most popular route is this shorter version from Finse to Flåm.

-Always pay attention to the weather report, as you will be traveling from the high mountains to sea level.
-It may be well below 8°C in Finse, but by the time you reach Flåm the temperature can be about 22°C. The biking season of this route varies every year and is dependent on the snow.
+It’s important to pay attention to the weather report, as you will be traveling from the high mountains to sea level.
+It may be well below 10°C in Finse, but by the time you reach Flåm the temperature can be 22°C. The biking season of this route varies every year and is dependent on the snow levels around Finse.

-Rallarvegen is a transport road designed to support the construction of “Bergensbanen” railway.
-In 1894, the Norwegian Parliament decided that a railway connection between Bergen and Oslo (at the time known as Christiania) was needed, and ended up choosing the mountain range that split southern Norway in two, as the crossing point.
+Rallarvegen is an old transport road designed to support the construction of the “Bergensbanen” railway.
+In 1894, the Norwegian Parliament decided that a railway connection between Bergen and Oslo was required, and chose the mountain range that split southern Norway in two as the crossing point.

-See How to Cycle the Rallarvegen Bike Route for a complete guide to this adventure.
+See How to Cycle the Rallarvegen Bike Route for a complete guide to tackling Rallarvegen.

-The trip begins at the Finse train station, but other access points include Hallingskeid and Myrdal.
-At first, the trail is flat with some variations.
-On your way to Hallingskeid, you will pass Fagernut, the highest peak on the route at 1,343 m.a.s.l.
-It is a great place to take a break, then continue to Lake Klevavatnet.
-The trail begins to get rocky and a bit steep here, so be extra aware.
+The trip begins at Finse train station, but other starting points in between include Hallingskeid and Myrdal.
+At first, the trail is flat with some ups and downs.
+On the way to Hallingskeid, you will pass Fagernut, the highest peak on the route at 1,343 meters above sea level.
+It is a great place to take a break, before continuing to Lake Klevavatnet.
+The trail begins to get rocky and a bit steep here, so take extra care.

 From Lake Klevavatnet, you can cruise downhill for a while as you pass scenic waterfalls and valleys.
 The trail can be very narrow here, so be prepared to get off your bike and walk along the road.
 Continuing on your way to the Vatnahalsen Hotel, you will pass by Seltuft, another good rest stop.

-From Vatnahalsen Hotel is where the real fun begins, you will start descending from over 800 m.a.s.l.
+From Vatnahalsen Hotel is where the real fun begins, as you will start descending from over 800 meters above sea level down towards the fjord.
 There are 21 sharp bends down to Kårdal, which is the highest farm in Flåmsdalen.
-Make sure you keep your hands on your breaks.
-From here you will follow Flåmselvi all the way down to Flåm while passing lot of beautiful waterfalls, caves, and landscape.
-Once you reach the asphalt, all you need to do is cruise down to Flåm.
+Make sure you keep your hands on your brakes.

 - Water is available from larger streams along the route or at stores

-- Food can be brought along the route, but make sure to pack a little extra just in case.
-Make sure to get a snack at Navvie’s Café or Seltuft Café.
+- Food can usually be brought along the route, but make sure to pack a little extra just in case.
+Stop for a snack at Navvie’s Café or Seltuft Café.

 - Camping is allowed along the route